tLewisII/swift-gen/README.md

 swift-gen file.swift.gen
 ```

-This produces the file `file.swift`.
-This can also be used from XCode.

 A field name that starts with an underscore, the underscore is removed.
 This lets you write `type` as `_type` so the code is valid syntax.